A Guide to Lourmarin: The Prettiest Village in Provence

 The first time I visited Provence in June of 2021, I instantly fell in love.
 The flowers, the aromas, the villages and the people captured my heart in a way like no place else in the world.

-Lourmarin itself is incredibly small, but what she lacks in size she makes up for in charm and in village activity.
+Lourmarin itself is small, but what she lacks in size she makes up for in charm and in village activity.
 It seems that every square inch of the village is full of Provencal life, featuring the most charming French boutiques, antique shops, art galleries, casual restaurants, design-brimming hotels, adorable Airbnb rentals and endless ivy-covered facades.

-As you spend time enjoying Lourmarin, you’ll notice an extra special communal charm that isn’t as prevalent in any of the other villages.
+As you spend time enjoying Lourmarin, you’ll notice an extra special communal charm that isn’t as prevalent in many of the other villages.
 There is a central street of curbside cafes where both tourists and locals gather at the bistro tables outside and enjoy sitting amongst friend and stranger in this charming setting.

 when is the Best time to visit lourmarin

-The best time to visit Lourmarin is when the weather is warm, and you can enjoy all that the rich land of the region has to offer.
+The best time to visit Lourmarin is when the weather is warm, and you can enjoy all that the rich land the region has to offer.
 The most popular time to visit both Lourmarin and the Provence region is late June or early July when the lavender is in full bloom and the air smells like heaven.
 This is peak season for the Provence region, resulting in more crowds and expensive accommodations, but the experience is definitely worth it.

 If you are ok with missing the lavender, anytime from April-October is good to travel to Lourmarin.
 In Spring you will be greeted with lovely flowers, in summer (outside of July) you’ll still get the best of all the summer harvest brings (including the smell of jasmine everywhere).
-Summer is also the best time to find the Provencal stone-colored buildings covered in ivy.
+Summer is also the best time to find the Provencal stone-colored buildings covered in green ivy.

 The region is seasonal, so in the months outside of March-October, shops are likely to be closed and you might have a hard time finding a place to stay.
 For less crowds I would choose May, June or September.
 And if you want to see the ivy change from green to orange, trying visiting Lourmarin in October.